Lester Bowie: Biography

 Although seen as part of the avant-garde, Bowie embraced techniques from the whole history of jazz trumpet, filling his music with humorous smears, blats, growls, half-valve effects, and so on.
 His affinity for reggae and ska is exemplified by his composition "Ska Reggae Hi-Bop", which he performed with the Skatalites on their 1994 Hi-Bop Ska, and also with James Carter on Conversin' with the Elders.
 He also appeared on the 1994 Red Hot Organization's compilation album, Stolen Moments: Red Hot + Cool.
-The album to raise awareness and funds in support of the AIDS epidemic in relation to the African-American community, was heralded as "Album of the Year" by Time.
+The album, which was produced to raise awareness and funds in support of the AIDS epidemic in relation to the African-American community, was heralded as "Album of the Year" by Time.

 In 1993, he played on the David Bowie album Black Tie White Noise, including the song "Looking for Lester", which was named after him.
-(Lester and David Bowie are also unrelated - David Bowie's birth name was David Jones.)
+(Lester and David Bowie are not related—David Bowie's birth name was David Jones.)

-Bowie took an adventurous and humorous approach to music and criticized Wynton Marsalis for his conservative approach to jazz tradition.
+Bowie took an adventurous and humorous approach to music, and criticized Wynton Marsalis for his conservative approach to jazz tradition.

 Bowie died of liver cancer in 1999 at his Clinton Hill, Brooklyn, New York house he shared with second wife Deborah for 20 years.
-The following year he was inducted into the Down Beat Jazz Hall of Fame.
+The following year, he was inducted into the Down Beat Jazz Hall of Fame.
 In 2001, the Art Ensemble of Chicago recorded Tribute to Lester.
 In 2020, Bowie was featured in a mural painted by Rafael Blanco in his hometown of Frederick, Maryland.